Contact Us Today (424) 372-3112

 Accident Defense

-There are often several drafts documents prepared before a formal official filing in a public office.
-We may be able to argue to you accidentally picked up and filed the wrong draft copy rather than intended official document – meaning it was not an intentional act.
+Several draft documents are often prepared before a formal official filing in a public office.
+We may be able to argue that you accidentally picked up and filed the wrong draft copy rather than the intended official document, meaning it was not an intentional act.

 Consent